flsantna/WoW-token/README.md

 This leads to the input shape [Batch size, lookback, window].

-After defining the model, I got up to training it.
+After defining the model, got it up to training it.
 Was configured Early stopping to avoid overfitting and save time.

 ## Result